Walther von Lüttwitz: Kapp–Lüttwitz Putsch

 Instead of resigning, Lüttwitz went to Döberitz on 11 March and asked Ehrhardt whether he would be able to occupy Berlin that very evening.
-Ehrhardt said he needed another day, but in the morning of 13 March he could be in the centre of Berlin with his men.
+Ehrhardt said he needed another day, but on the morning of 13 March, he could be in the centre of Berlin with his men.
 Lüttwitz gave the order, and Ehrhardt began his preparations.
 It was only at this point that Lüttwitz brought the group known as Nationale Vereinigung into the plot.
-These included DNVP member Wolfgang Kapp, retired General Erich Ludendorff, as well as Waldemar Pabst and Traugott von Jagow, the last Berlin head of police in the old Reich.
+These included German National People's Party (DNVP) member Wolfgang Kapp, retired General Erich Ludendorff, as well as Waldemar Pabst and Traugott von Jagow, the last Berlin head of police in the old Reich.
 Their goal was to establish an authoritarian regime (though not a monarchy) with a return to the federal structure of the Empire.
 Lüttwitz asked them to be ready to take over the government on 13 March.
 Lüttwitz had not been dismissed, but only suspended from his post on 11 March.

 On the morning of 13 March, the Marinebrigade reached the Brandenburger Tor, where it was met by Lüttwitz, Ludendorff, Kapp and their followers.
 Shortly thereafter, the putschists moved into the Reich Chancellery (Reichskanzlei).
 Supported by a battalion of the regular Reichswehr, they occupied the government quarter.
 Kapp declared himself Chancellor (Reichskanzler) and formed a provisional government.
 Lüttwitz served as commander of the armed forces and Minister of Defence.

 Although the putsch received support from military commanders and other conservative and monarchistic groups around the Reich, the rank and file of the bureaucracy mostly refused to cooperate.
-A general strike, called by the legitimate government, the unions and the parties of the left paralyzed the country and made it impossible for Kapp to govern.
+A general strike, called by the legitimate government, the unions and the parties of the left, paralysed the country and made it impossible for Kapp to govern.
 After negotiations with those members of the legitimate government who had remained in Berlin, Kapp resigned on 17 March, but Lüttwitz tried to hold on for another day as head of a military dictatorship.
-When Lüttwitz offered his resignation on 18 March, Vice-Chancellor Eugen Schiffer accepted—granting him full pension rights.
+When Lüttwitz offered his resignation on 18 March, Vice-Chancellor Eugen Schiffer accepted — granting him full pension rights.
 Schiffer also suggested Lüttwitz should leave the country until the National Assembly had decided on the question of an amnesty and even offered him a false passport and money.